 Tree species and study site

 Pyrenean oak (Quercus pyrenaica Willd.) forests extend through south-western France and the Iberian Peninsula reaching its southern limit in mountains areas of northern Morocco (Franco 1990).
 In the Iberian Peninsula these forests live on siliceous soils under meso-supramediterranean and mesotemperate areas and subhumid, humid and hyperhumid ombroclimate.
-Q. pyrenaica requires over 650 mm of annual precipitation and a summer minimal precipitation between 100 and 200 mm.
-Summer rainfall is a key factor for the species, which is considered to have low drought tolerance compared to genuine evergreen Mediterranean taxa (Río and others 2007).
+Q. pyrenaica is a deciduous species that requires over 650 mm of annual precipitation and some summer precipitation.
+It is a submediterranean species, hence with lower drought tolerance than genuine evergreen Mediterranean taxa (Río and others 2007).

-The forests of this species reache their southernmost European limit in mountains from Southern Andalusia like Sierra Nevada (37°N, 3°W), a high-mountain range with elevations between 860 m and 3482 m a.s.l..
-The climate is Mediterranean, characterized by cold winters and hot summers, with pronounced summer drought (July-August).
+The forests of this species reach their southernmost European limit in mountains from Southern Andalusia like Sierra Nevada (37°N, 3°W), a high-mountain range with elevations between 860 m and 3482 m a.s.l..
+The climate is Mediterranean, characterized by cold winters and hot summers, with pronounced summer drought (July-August) but with marked variability set by altitude.
 There are eight Pyrenean oak patches (2400 Has) identified in this mountain range (Figure 1), ranging between 1100 and 2000 m a.s.l. and often associated to major river valleys.
 Sierra Nevada is considered a glacial refugia for deciduous Quercus species (Olalde and others 2002).
-Today, Q. pyrenaica woodlands in this mountain region represent a rear edge of their habitat distribution, which is important for determining habitat responses to expected climate change (Hampe and Petit 2005).
+Today, Q. pyrenaica woodlands in this mountain region represent a rear edge of their habitat distribution (Hampe and Petit 2005).
 They are the richest vascular-plant forest formation of Sierra Nevada, sheltering several endemic and endangered plant species (Lorite and others 2008).
 These relict forests undergone intensive anthropic use in history (Camacho-Olmedo and others 2002; Valbuena-Carabaña and Gil 2017).
 Furthermore, conservation status of this species for southern Spain is considered “Vulnerable” and it is expected to suffer the impact of climate change, reducing its suitable habitats in the rear-edge (Gea-Izquierdo and others 2013).

 Drought episodes